Property Red Flags to Watch for When Buying a House

 Is a seller legally required to disclose defects in South Africa?

 South African law requires sellers to disclose latent defects they are aware of.
 A latent defect is a hidden flaw that a reasonable inspection would not reveal.
 If a seller knowingly conceals a defect, the buyer may have grounds to cancel the sale or claim damages.
-However, most sale agreements include a voetstoots clause, which transfers the property in its existing condition.
-This clause protects the seller from liability for defects they were not aware of.
-It doesn't protect a seller who deliberately hides a known problem.
-As a buyer, you should always have the property inspected by a qualified home inspector before signing.
+However, most sale agreements include a voetstoots clause, which transfers the property in its existing condition and protects the seller from liability for defects they did not know about.
+It does not protect a seller who deliberately hides a known problem.
+As a buyer, always have the property inspected by a qualified home inspector before signing.
 If defects are found, you can negotiate repairs or a price reduction.
-The voetstoots clause doesn't mean you have no recourse; it means you need to do your due diligence before the agreement is signed, not after.
+The voetstoots clause does not mean you have no recourse; it means your due diligence has to happen before the agreement is signed, not after, because afterwards your options narrow sharply.

 How do I check if renovations on a property have municipal approval?

 Ask the seller to provide the approved building plans for the property.
-These plans are lodged with the local municipality and should reflect every structure on the erf, including extensions, garages, flatlets, and boundary walls built after the original construction.
-Compare the plans to what you can see on the property.
-If a structure exists on the property but doesn't appear on the approved plans, it was built without approval.
-You can also contact the municipal building inspectorate directly to confirm which plans have been approved and whether any outstanding notices or contraventions exist against the property.
-Do this before signing the offer to purchase.
-Once transfer is registered, the responsibility for all structures passes to you as the new owner.
+These are lodged with the local municipality and should reflect every structure on the erf, including extensions, garages, flatlets, and boundary walls added after the original construction.
+Compare the plans against what you can see on the ground.
+If a structure exists but does not appear on the approved plans, it was built without approval.
+You can also contact the municipal building inspectorate directly to confirm which plans are on record and whether any outstanding notices or contraventions stand against the property.
+Do all of this before signing the offer to purchase, because once transfer is registered the responsibility for every structure passes to you as the new owner, approved or not.
+It is far easier to make approval the seller's problem now than to inherit an enforcement notice later.

 What does a home inspector check, and what does it cost in South Africa?

 A qualified home inspector assesses the visible and accessible condition of the property.
-This typically includes the roof structure and covering, ceilings, walls, floors, windows and doors, plumbing fixtures, electrical distribution board, and drainage.
-The inspector doesn't conduct invasive testing or open walls, but will flag anything that looks irregular or shows signs of damage.
-In South Africa, a standard home inspection on a residential property costs between R2,500 and R6,000 depending on the size of the property and the inspector's experience.
-The report is usually delivered within 24 to 48 hours.
-The cost is small relative to what you risk by skipping it on a property worth R1 million or more.
+That usually covers the roof structure and covering, ceilings, walls, floors, windows and doors, plumbing fixtures, the electrical distribution board, and drainage.
+The inspector does not open walls or run invasive tests, but will flag anything that looks irregular or shows signs of damage or previous repair.
+In South Africa a standard home inspection on a residential property costs between R2,500 and R6,000, depending on the size of the home and the inspector's experience, and the report usually arrives within 24 to 48 hours.
+Set against a purchase worth a million rand or more, that is a small price for an independent read on what you are buying.
+Choose an inspector with professional accreditation and read the full report, not only the summary, since the detail is where the useful warnings sit.

 Can I negotiate the purchase price if I find red flags after the inspection?

 Yes, and this is one of the most common uses of a home inspection report.
-If the inspector identifies defects or ageing systems, you can use the report to request a price reduction, ask the seller to carry out repairs before transfer, or include a condition in the offer to purchase that makes the sale subject to satisfactory repairs.
-The seller can agree, counter-offer, or decline.
-If significant defects are found and the seller won't negotiate, you may choose to walk away, particularly if the offer to purchase contains a subject-to-inspection clause.
-Speak to your agent before you submit the offer about including such a clause.
-Knowing the property's condition before you sign puts you in a much stronger negotiating position.
+If the inspector identifies defects or ageing systems, you can use the report to ask for a price reduction, request that the seller carries out repairs before transfer, or add a condition to the offer that makes the sale subject to satisfactory repairs.
+The seller can accept, counter, or decline.
+If serious defects turn up and the seller will not move, you may decide to walk away, especially where the offer to purchase includes a subject-to-inspection clause.
+Talk to your agent about building that clause in before you submit the offer, rather than after.
+Knowing the true condition before you sign puts you in a far stronger position, because you are negotiating with evidence in hand instead of a hunch.
+A report costs a few thousand rand and routinely saves many times that at the negotiating table.

 What compliance certificates does the seller need to provide?

-In South Africa, sellers are legally required to provide certain compliance certificates before transfer can be registered.
-The most common are the electrical compliance certificate (COC), which confirms that the visible electrical installation meets legal standards; the beetle certificate, required in coastal provinces for homes with timber elements; the gas compliance certificate if the property has a gas installation; and the electric fence certificate if an electric fence is installed.
-Some municipalities or sectional title schemes may require additional certificates.
-The cost of obtaining these certificates and carrying out any repairs needed to pass inspection is the seller's responsibility.
-As a buyer, confirm which certificates are required for the specific property and ensure they are included as conditions in the offer to purchase.
+In South Africa, sellers must provide certain compliance certificates before transfer can register.
+The most common is the electrical certificate of compliance, which confirms the visible electrical installation meets legal standards.
+Coastal provinces also require a beetle, or wood-borer, certificate for homes with timber elements.
+A gas certificate of conformity is needed where the property has a gas installation, and an electric fence system certificate where an electric fence is fitted.
+Some municipalities and sectional title schemes call for extras on top of these.
+The cost of obtaining the certificates, and of any repairs needed to pass, falls to the seller, not the buyer.
+As the buyer, confirm exactly which certificates apply to this specific property and make sure they are written into the offer to purchase as conditions, so the sale cannot proceed until they are in hand.
+Late or missing certificates are a common cause of delayed transfers, and they are easy to avoid with a clear condition up front.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.